How to manage a huge iTunes Library

 A general principle: organise your music based on the tags you’ve given it, instead of building a manual structure of Dumb Playlists.
 The only manual playlists you set up should be compilations… try to do everything with Smart Playlists - they are updated as your library changes.

 Instead of fixing all the tags for each album in turn, focus on fixing a type of tag for lots of tracks in batches, which is much more efficient.
+For example, spend some time fixing the ‘Genre’ tag for a few thousand tracks, then work on fixing the ‘Year’ tag.

 Here’s some more tips around tagging:

 Use downtime to tag and rate old stuff that gets lost.
 For example, rate music on your iPod.
-Also, get quicksilver or butler and set up shortcut keys for assigning ratings to your music while it’s playing.
+Also, get Quicksilver or Butler and set up shortcut keys for assigning ratings to your music while it’s playing.
 You can do this without interrupting the current app you’re using, and it’s a good way of rating stuff fairly transparently.
 You can also spend 10 minutes doing some tagging in downtime, this can really help bring your music into line.

 Tag everything as it arrives.
 Set up a Smart Playlist called Recently Added - Date Added is in the last 7 days and My Rating is 0.
 Once you rate your new stuff it will drop out of the list.